girishakk/docitt/README.md

     $npm start

 ### Run on Browser
-To run project in Browser visit to the following address
+To run project on Browser visit to the following address

     http://localhost:3000